 LTE/LTE-A Model Library Extended

-LTE Closed Loop Downlink
+- Release 8 Closed Loop Downlink System

 New Video: LTE / LTE-A Model Library

 This short video provides an overview of the LTE / LTE-A library.
 It gives insight into the overall structure of the library, its appearance within the SPW block-diagram based design canvas, and its modular structure which allows easy integration of customer-designed models.
 In addition to the models themselves, it covers the ready-to-use scripts that represent the 3GPP-compliant test cases, and how to efficiently simulate these test cases using the built-in multicore support.
-(After starting the video, please change the video quality to 1080p for the best viewing experience).

 WCDMA/HSPA Library Extensions